TrapinchO/moth_lang/doc/specification.md

 ```
 NOTE: a block must follow if/else, unlike languages like C or Java

 Multiple conditions can be chained with `else if`.
-When one of the conditions is true, the rest is not checked.
+When one of the conditions is true, the rest is not checked. `else` can go after the chain like usual.
 ```rs
 let x = 10;
 if x == 0 {